-Further afield visit the historic city of york with its minster, ancient walls and cobbled streets less than an hour away.
+Visit the historic city of York with its minster, ancient walls and cobbled streets less than an hour away.
 Visit lovely market towns of Malton, Helmsley and Pickering where you can jump on board the steam train.

 Explore the National Park on foot or by bike with footpaths and tracks beginning at your doorstep discovering quaint little villages with excellent pubs from gastro to the traditional country inn.

 Golf, horse riding and fishing are all available.

 Or just sit back and relax beside the log-burning stove, pour yourself a chilled glass of wine and enjoy the stunning views